roman-milk/roman-milk.github.io/samantha-beth-and-me.md

  "Well?"

  "It hurt at first," she gasped, "but it wasn't bad once I got used to it.
 I'm surprised that I came while doing it.
 I suppose in time I can get used to it and get to the point where there is little or no pain."
-Report_Story #4